luyadev/luya/docs/guide/ngrest-model.md

 The above example will use the `getSales()` method of the current model where you are implementing this relation.
 The `getSales()` must return an {{yii\db\QueryInterface}} Object, for example you can use `$this->hasMany(Model, ['key' => 'rel'])` or `new \yii\db\Query()`.

 > Tip: If you generate an NgRest model for a relation which is not used in any other situations you can hide those items from the menu, but not from the permission system.
-To hide en element add the hiddenInMenu option in the {{\luya\admin\base\Module::getMenu}} method of the module as following: `itemApi('name', 'route', 'icon', 'api', ['hiddenInMenu' => true])`.
+To hide en element add the hiddenInMenu option in the {{\luya\admin\base\Module::getMenu()}} method of the module as following: `itemApi('name', 'route', 'icon', 'api', ['hiddenInMenu' => true])`.

 ## Soft Deletion